Deformation Cones of nested Braid fans: Introduction

 \subsection{The nested Braid fan}

 One characterization for generalized permutohedra is that all the edge directions are in the form of $\ee_i - \ee_j$ (See Remark \ref{rem:edges}).
 However, if one tries to move some facet passing a vertex, edge directions in the form of $\ee_i+\ee_j - \ee_k - \ee_\ell$ can appear.
 Therefore, we ask whether the family of generalized permutohedra can be generalized further to allow these edge directions.
-This motivates the work in Section \ref{sec:NBF} of this article.
+This was the original motivation for the work described in Section \ref{sec:NBF} of this article.

 The maximal cones in the Braid fan $\Br_d$ are sets of points whose coordinates are given in a fixed order.
 In Section \ref{sec:NBF}, we introduce the ``nested Braid fan'' $\Br_d^2,$ which is a refinement of $\Br_d$ by considering first differences of ordered coordinates.
 (See Definitions \ref{defn:NBF} and \ref{defn:NBF2} for detail.)
 We show that $\Br_d^2$ is the normal fan of ``usual nested permutohedra'', a subfamily of which is $\Pi_d^2(M,N)$ (called ``regular nested permutohedra''), and thus is a projective fan.
 (See Figure \ref{fig:2polytopes} for a picture of $\Pi_3$ and $\Pi_3^2(4,1)$ side by side.)
 We then use the general techniques derived in Section \ref{sec:prel} to give a characterization for the deformation cone of $\Br_d^2$ analogous to the results for the deformation cone of $\Br_d.$